 Fellsmere Reservoir (New)

-NEW to the area and a one of a kind location, while there really is no way to describe it completely.
+NEW to the area and a one-of-a-kind location, while there really is no way to describe it completely.
 It is a Reservoir that should be experienced by anyone that loves the outdoors.
 With a modest 10,000 acres and over 7,500 of that designed for fishing.
 A group of Florida aquatic biologists puts together a masterpiece for trophy Florida bass fishing in Fellsmere.
-Because of the location, the size, the design, and aquatic vegetation.
+Because of the location, the size, the design, and the aquatic vegetation.
 Many are saying, there is no other opportunity like this anywhere in the world.

 A concept that begins in a conversation in the early 2oth century, now the current lake is a reservoir and partnership of government management groups.
 While the fishery is clearly part of Florida’s bigger water management program, the fishery is also surrounded by natural beauty for outdoor sportsmen.